 Halong Bay

 Halong is one of the best places to visit in Vietnam with kids.
-It is because such excursion offers many interesting activities that all family members will enjoy together.
+It is because such an excursion offers many interesting activities that all family members will enjoy together.
 Most of the children are keen on exploring the beautiful outdoors.
 So you and your kids will have the chance to discover amazing caves with a Halong Bay overnight cruise.
 You will be surprised at how attentive your kids are when they are hearing how the cave was formed.

 Another fun part is kayaking.
 This activity is often voted as a highlight when your travel to Halong Bay that both the young and middle-aged people enjoy.
-If you are traveling in a big family with elderly, the boat often offer rowing boat ride as an alternative.
+If you are traveling in a big family with an elderly, the boat often offer rowing boat ride as an alternative.
 When night falls, the family can just chat on the sundeck to enjoy the sky on the sea or try squid fishing.
 On the second morning, some boats offer a trip to a local floating fishing village and you may teach your kids how the pearl is naturally created.

 There is a wide range variety cruises types from luxury to budget cruises with different itineraries, so it’s better to read our blog about Halong travel guide to have an overview and choose the best one as your preference, or contact us and we will have you arrange it.